 Who attended the symposium?

 This year we had 1038 professionals in attendance.
 Such record attendance is made possible by repeating the session twice during the day, once in the morning and once in the afternoon, to allow busy professionals to attend the symposium around their hospital rounds or bench work.
-The majority of attendees were medical laboratory technologists (57 per cent), registered nurses (19 per cent) and physicians (5 per cent).
+The majority of attendees were medical laboratory technologists (57%), registered nurses (19%) and physicians (5%).

 How did attendees find the event?